 On the product side, AI is deeply integrated across all business lines.
 According to management, around 900 million users per month now utilise AI-powered features, with more than 150 million people interacting with Copilot monthly, and Microsoft 365 Copilot, GitHub Copilot, and the new agents are being actively deployed across productivity, programming, cybersecurity, healthcare, and consumer applications.

 Capital expenditure in Q1 FY 2026 surged to a record 34.9 billion USD, up from 24.2 billion USD in the previous quarter, as Microsoft continues to expand its GPU fleet and build new data centres.
 Despite this spike in CapEx, the company generated 45.1 billion USD in operating cash flow.
-Microsoft’s balance sheet remains robust, with around 102 billion USD in cash and short-term investments, total debt of roughly 43 billion USD, and a net cash position of approximately 59 billion USD, alongside more than 360 billion USD in total equity.
+Microsoft’s balance sheet remains robust, with approximately 102 billion USD in cash and short-term investments, a total debt of roughly 43 billion USD, and a net cash position of around 59 billion USD, alongside more than 360 billion USD in total equity.
 In effect, this means that the company can fund its increased AI investments while continuing to make share buybacks and dividend payments, thereby maintaining a very strong financial position.

 By segment, Productivity and Business Processes revenue was expected to reach 33.3–33.6 billion USD (+13–14% y/y).